y-takefuji/pneumococcal/README.md

 # pneumococcal

-pneumo.py is for visualizing US trends of Invasive Pneumococcal Disease (IPD) Cases.
+pneumo.py is for visualizing US trends of Invasive Pneumococcal Disease Cases.

 Download the dataset file from the following CDC site and rename it to data.csv.